 LIVING DEFINITION OF KLINEFELTER SYNDROME

-Klinefelter syndrome does not define each individual based on what information google shares.
+Klinefelter syndrome does not define each individual based on what information Google shares.
 Did you know that Klinefelter syndrome was first discovered in 1942?
 Since then, there have only been 87 research papers on individuals with this unique and special chromosome variation.
+Because Klinefelter syndrome falls on a spectrum, though there are many similarities, people with Klinefelter syndrome often learn, think, and interact in more unique ways.

 Between 1-400 to 1-650 males are born with Klinefelter syndrome.
 Only 25% will receive a diagnosis at some point in their lifetime, and 75% will die never knowing.
 One of the most common physical traits is small testicles, usually the size of pistachios.
 Our bodies often produce little to no testosterone, which can delay puberty, chronic tiredness, brain fog, a lack of motivation, and low libido.
 Most men with XXY are sterile and can’t father their biological children.
 However, many of the men we met did not let that stop them from starting a family of their own.
 Common alternatives to starting a family include donor sperm with IUI or IVF, adoption, and micro-tese surgery.

-Beyond the typical definitions, as seen in medical references and the doom and gloom of google.
+Beyond the typical definitions, as seen in medical references and the doom and gloom of Google.
 Klinefelter syndrome is not an impossible challenge, and most men lead happy, “normal” lives.
 The positive traits of men in our community include but are not limited to: kinetic, hands-on, right-brained, empathic, creative, and visual or eidetic memory.
 We believe that when you focus on the strengths and abilities of a person Living with XXY, you enable people to succeed.

 MEDICAL DEFINITION